Mayville in Dodge County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Education.
 A significant historical year for this entry is 1877.

 Location.
 43° 29.902′ N, 88° 32.726′ W. Marker is in Mayville, Wisconsin, in Dodge County.
-Marker is at the intersection of North Main Street and Buchanan Street, on the right when traveling south on North Main Street.
+It is at the intersection of North Main Street and Buchanan Street, on the right when traveling south on North Main Street.
 Touch for map.
 Marker is in this post office area: Mayville WI 53050, United States of America.
 Touch for directions.

 More about this marker.
 This site is designated as Wisconsin Registered Landmark No. 98 and is now the site of The Mayville White Limestone School Museum.

-Photographed By Paul F, October 13, 2010
+Photographed by Paul F, October 13, 2010

 3. The Mayville White Limestone School Building